 GeneCards Summary for HTR3A Gene

 HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
-Diseases associated with HTR3A include Irritable Bowel Syndrome and Motion Sickness.
+Diseases associated with HTR3A include Serotonin Syndrome and Motion Sickness.
 Among its related pathways are Serotonergic synapse and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is HTR3B.

 UniProtKB/Swiss-Prot Summary for HTR3A Gene